YingL1231/Energy_Modeling_F2022/Lab/Lab05/Readme.md

 1. Discuss the “how” argument of pd.merge dataframes;
 2. Discuss loop for and while and if statements;
-2. Intro to the Pyomo library for solving optimizations models;
-3. Solver integration, adjusting paths.

 To open the file for Lab 05 follow the steps below.